noqqe/why-openbsd.rocks/content/fact/64bit-time.md

 ---

 As one of the first Operating Systems, OpenBSD is safe for the "Year 2038 Problem".
-64bit Time was introduces in 2013, so you don't have to worry about the Unix Epoch 32bit issue.
+64bit Time was introduced in 2013, so you don't have to worry about the Unix Epoch 32bit issue.

 Details: